solidjs-community/solid-primitives/packages/masonry/README.md

 ## `createMasonry`

-Creates a reactive masonry layout data from a reactive source array.
+Calculates reactive masonry layout data from a reactive source array.

 It splits the items into columns and calculates the order based on the height of each item.